 First, lay it out plainly: what is your bank or credit union lacking when it comes to customer flow management solutions?
 There is obviously a need for better queue management, or you wouldn’t be researching the best tools out there.

 Now is your time to shine and illuminate all of the pain points in your institution’s current system.
-Here are a few examples of questions to ask:
+Here are a few examples of questions to start with:

 Once you’ve established what’s missing, address how your bank or credit union would benefit from these pain points being resolved.
 This step is crucial because it can encompass multiple areas of the organization (and multiple stakeholders).